Wakir/MUNDataStream/README.md

 ## MUNDataStream

-This repository contains a code and results for experiments conducted in paper "**Unlearning-based sliding window for continual learning under concept drif**".
+This repository contains a code and results for experiments conducted in paper "**Unlearning-based sliding window for continual learning under concept drift**".

 ### Dependecies and setup